leon-do/RSA-zkSNARKs-Eratosthenes-Prime-Encryption-payment-channels-lightning-network/README.md

 # prime-encryption

+learning about:
+- Prime numbers
-learning about prime numbers, RSA encryption and Zero-Knowledge Succinct Non-Interactive Argument of Knowledge
+- RSA encryption and
+- Zero-Knowledge Succinct Non-Interactive Argument of Knowledge